natecermak/unkey/README.md

  - [ ] switch keyboard sensors to qfn for thickness?
  - [ ] make an attempt at a BOM
  - [ ] make all passives 0402 for consistency

+ - [ ] pull LAT down on MCP4, or just wire it out -- cant leave it floating
+ - [ ] CE on 5V boost wont work! needs to be always enabled, and drive a switch